Announcement: Parents of Children with Disabilities: Building Partnerships…Working Together Mississippi Parent Conference

-Special Education serves children ages 3-21 in a continuum of services at each grade level and school.
+Special Services serves children ages 3-21 in a continuum of services at each grade level and school.
 Services include inclusion, tutorial, resource, self contained, community-based programs, district severe profound program, day treatment classes/programs, behavior classes, developmentally delayed preschool program, multi-disabled class, developmentally delayed K-2 classes, and homebound services.

 Section 504 plans are offered to eligible students.